Since I was a kid and I knew story telling was a thing, I’ve wanted to write.

-Eventually I created Cliffymania.com.
-This site was mildly successful and that’s not a typo.
+I bought my first domain: Cliffymania.com.
+It was mildly successful and that’s not a typo.
 I mean “mild” not “wild.”
 I reached over 400 posts and I was getting a handful of hits every day.
-I rebranded this site a couple times, but it stayed cliffymania.com.

 But all good things and what not and I killed it.

 I didn’t want to write any more.
-It was too painful and I was certain no one cared about it anyway. <– That’s me being overly dramatic.
+I was certain no one cared about it anyway. <– That’s me being overly dramatic.

-Of course, I couldn’t stay away from writing.
+I couldn’t stay away from writing.
 I regrouped, reevaluated, and rebranded.
-It’s all in the rebranding these days.
+It’s all rebranding these days.

 Which I killed.